Which came first? The chicken or the egg? For Erwin Schrödinger, the answer was “Yes”.

 My pitbull persistence sometimes pays off, however.
 Witness this exquisite artifact recently arrived.

-The reverse of this unsigned painting (which itself measures only four by six inches) states “Cherry St / out of the terminal window / march 25 -1909” and an indecipherable set of initials.The artist will probably never be identified, but my guess is that could be is in Philadelphia, which has a very prominent Cherry street and several transit terminals that might qualify.
+The reverse of this unsigned painting (which itself measures only four by six inches) states “Cherry St / out of the terminal window / march 25 -1909” and an indecipherable set of initials.The artist will probably never be identified, but my guess is that it could be in Philadelphia, which has a very prominent Cherry street and several transit terminals that might qualify.
 Another candidate is Toledo, which also has a terminal coincident with a street named Cherry.

 Luckily for our purposes, this vignette can just as readily be a view across Agincourt’s Broad Street looking onto the 100 or 200 block of businesses that crowd its eastern edge.
 Cleaned and framed, this will become a conspicuous part of the community art collection in the Tennant Memorial Gallery.